Zoho CRM Review: Determine Whether It’s a Fit for You

 Zoho CRM review Zia AI

-Zia AI is available with Zoho CRM Enterprise and Ultimate.
-This AI assistant is interwoven within many of Zoho’s core features.
-It understands text and voice commands and can retrieve or update sales records in an instant.
-It’ll also analyze data to predict sales, recommend personalized pitches for leads, optimize automated workflow sequences, and suggest the best times to send follow-ups to customers.
+Zia AI is available with Zoho CRM Enterprise and Ultimate plans.
+This AI assistant is interwoven into many of Zoho’s core features, with functions such as understanding text and voice commands and retrieving or updating sales records in an instant.
+Companies with complex processes that rely heavily on data can leverage Zia AI to optimize workflow sequences, predict revenue, or recommend personalized pitches and the best times to follow up with a customer.

 Lead Management